... humming machinery is fine, amplifiers not so much ...

 Since the amps are now Pentode only, a DP ON-OFF-ON switch was added in place of the Triode resistor terminal strip to allow v1/2 or v3/4 bias verification.
 Power Schematic - w AuthentiCap symbols, SCM and ESL values and AB-Q connections - as modified from original.

-I got fed up with the Binding Posts and mount that would not hold.
-Replaced with Vampire BP-HEX from Parts Connexion.
-Mount is milled nylon, but could possibly be 3D printed.
 These amps remind me of a Fiat 131 mirafiori I owned in the 70's.
 Once I got the crappy original parts off, it was a great car!

 'Audio Zealots'† will understand that the background is now inky black.
 Delicate sounds shimmer, decay goes longer, impact is more stunning.